jacksonfd8/fantasybasketball_project/README.md

-# Discovering winning fantasy basketball strategies with data
+# Discovering winning fantasy basketball strategies with Data Science techniques

 This is a self-motivated project to discover successful tactics in fantasy basketball.
 I love competing against my friends in fantasy basketball, but I never really utilized historic data to formulate strategies for the future.
 I hope to demonstrate my data science skillset throughout this project.